 To edit further, return to your User Profile by selecting View or return to cca.edu/user and follow the instructions above.

-To reorder your gallery images, use the arrow icon to the left of a thumbnail to drag it up or down as desired.
+Use the arrow icon to the left of a thumbnail to reorder your gallery images or videos upward or downward.

 Select the Gallery Images tab (top right side of page)